Employee Newsletters

 GIFs Make Your Content Better

 You get out of your emails what you put in.
-Taking extra steps to add multimedia content like animated GIFs in Outlook emails is a surefire way to increase engagement.
+Learning how to insert GIFs in Outlook emails is a surefire way to increase engagement.
 Working with remote teams?
 Combine GIFs with your remote teams communication tools to increase engagement with your remote and hybrid workforce.

 Think about the content your recipients likely consume on a daily basis.
 Doesn’t it make sense to try and sync up the content you’re sending to people with the content they’re actively seeking out?
 Videos, GIFs, and virtual reality for corporate communications all give your employees an engaging communications experience.

 Learn exactly what your recipients want to see, and easily deliver it to them, with ContactMonkey.
-Equipped with a powerful drag-and-drop email template builder and advanced email tracking metrics, you’ll see a spike in interest in your email content before you know it.
+Equipped with a powerful drag-and-drop email template builder and advanced email tracking metrics, you’ll see a spike in interest in your email content after embedding animated GIFs into your Outlook emails.

 …and it’s pronounced “Giff”, not “Jiff”.